- What is set point theory?

 The cornerstone of any programme aimed at achieving a leaner physique is of course a good diet.
 The correct macronutrient composition and cycles of calories and nutrients can make all the difference in helping you stick to your plan, lose fat and limit the loss of muscle mass.

 From this starting point we would suggest dropping your caloric intake to 13 calories per pound of bodyweight when dieting.
-In the above example, this would equate to 2600 calories per day on average.
+This would then mean consuming 2,600 calories per day while dieting.
 This should lead to a steady loss in weight for most people without the loss of muscle.

 Although it’s fine to consume 2600 calories per day, it is best to adopt an approach where calories are cycled throughout the week to ensure that you’re providing yourself with the extra energy and nutrient intake required for your workouts, where nutrient partitioning is heightened.
 This gives you more energy to burn fat while helping preserve muscle.
 That way, you can consume fewer calories on non-training days when your energy needs are reduced, enhancing oxidation of body fat reserves.